istio/istio.io/content/docs/_index.md

 - [Performance and Scalability](/docs/performance-and-scalability/).
 Information about Istio's performance and scalability processes and results.

 - [Reference](/docs/reference/).
-Detailed exhaustive lists ofcommand-line options, configuration options, API definitions, and procedures.
+Detailed exhaustive lists of
+command-line options, configuration options, API definitions, and procedures.

 In addition, you might find these links interesting: